deanturpin/modern/readme.md

   std::tuple<std::string, double, int> h1{"one", 2.0, 3};
   std::cout << std::get<std::string>(h1) << ' ' << std::get<0>(h1) << ' '
             << std::get<double>(h1) << '\n';

+  // Things to remove
+  //
+  // inline - just let the compiler decide what should be inlined.
+It will probably ignore you anyway.

   // Move semantics
   //